mahmoudparsian/data-warehousing/syllabus/week03-Medallion-Architecture-Introduction/Medallion_Architecture_Silver_Transformations.md

 (above) acts as the bridge that cleanses that "lake" of files into a high-performance, queryable table.

+---

-## 20 common SQL patterns for moving data from Bronze to Silver using DuckDB.
-Each includes a simple "Before" and "After" visualization.
+## 20 Common SQL patterns for moving data <br> from Bronze to Silver using DuckDB. <br> Each includes a simple "Before" and "After" visualization.

 ## 1. Data Type Enforcement (Casting)